-Arthur: The toro tartare was delicious.
+Victor: The toro tartare was delicious.
 I thought the sushi rice was a little too hard here, but overall it was delicious.
 The tuna chicharrón added a harder and welcome textural contrast to the softness of the tartare.

 Ken: Toro served 3 ways – barely seared, raw, and seared to hell.
 One of the best dishes of the night.